-Go to View > Toolbars > Fontwork.
+• Go to View > Toolbars > Fontwork.

-Figure 8.
+Figure 9.
 The floating Fontwork toolbar

-If you click on an existing Fontwork object, the Formatting toolbar changes to display the Fontwork options as shown in Figure 13.
-The contents of this toolbar vary depending on the OOo component with which it is being used.
+• If you click on an existing Fontwork object, the Formatting toolbar changes to display the Fontwork options as shown in Figure 14.
+The contents of this toolbar vary depending on the AOO component with which it is being used.

-Creating a Fontwork object
+Creating a Fontwork Object

-- 1) On the Drawing or Fontwork toolbar, click the Fontwork Gallery icon .
-If the Drawing toolbar is not visible, go to View > Toolbars > Drawing to display it. - 2) In the Fontwork Gallery (Figure 9), select a Fontwork style, then click OK.
-The Fontwork object will appear in your document.
-Notice the blue squares around the edge (indicating that the object is selected) and the yellow dot; these are discussed in "Moving and resizing Fontwork objects" on page 23.
+1) On the Drawing or Fontwork toolbar, click the Fontwork Gallery icon .
+If the Drawing toolbar is not visible, go to View > Toolbars > Drawing to display it.

-Figure 9.
+Figure 10.
 The Fontwork Gallery